Planting, Growing and Harvesting Spring Onions

 When to Harvest

-Do you grow scallion / spring onions in your garden
+Do you grow scallions/spring onions in your garden?

 I have written some recipes below that I use my own homegrown spring onions and scallions in.

 Here's a quick and easy recipe for some tasty coleslaw:

 - A quarter of cabbage

 - Wash and cut up the cabbage into small pieces.